-Below are a collection of documents related to the Local Plan
+Below are a collection of documents related to the Local Plan.

-The Interim Statement of Community Involvement (SCI), 2020
+Statement of Community Involvement (SCI), 2023

 The SCI sets out how Nottingham's commitments to involving local communities, businesses and other organisations in all planning decisions.
 It identifies who will be consulted, in what manner, and when the consultation will take place.
 The Government requires this document to ensure that communities are appropriately involved in planning for their areas.